Wyamio/Wyam.Web/Input/getting-started/concepts.md

 A *pipeline* is a series of modules executed in sequence that results in final output documents.
 A given Wyam configuration can have multiple pipelines which are executed in sequence, and subsequent pipelines have access to the documents from the previous pipelines.

-A simple pipeline looks like:
+Conceptually, a simple pipeline looks like:

 <div class="mermaid">
     graph TD